bbarufaldi/OpenVCT_Pipeline/README.md

 ## **Pipeline Documentation**

+### **Headers, Toolkit, and OpenVCT._helpers**

+**Toolkit**: The toolkit is necessary for compiling the C++ version from the SourceForge implementation ([link here](https://sourceforge.net/projects/openvct/)), including ZipLib, which is used to compress phantoms with LZMA compression.

+**Constants**: Defines various constants for phantom properties (e.g., dimension, voxel size, volume), deformation modes (CC or ML compression), and system configurations (acquisition, geometry, exposure settings, etc.).

+**Readers, writers, and wrappers**: Auxiliary methods for reading and writing text files as well as methods convert to different file formats.

 ### **1. OpenVCT.anatomy**
 This **GPU-accelerated** step creates breast phantoms.
 You'll need to define the phantom configuration as follows: